Experiments with composable lock-free concurrency

 Mcas.Emcas

-implements a variant of this algorithm; this is the default algorithm we use on the JVM) - A simple, non-lock-free algorithm from the Reagents paper (see above) is implemented as
+implements a variant of this algorithm, this is the default algorithm we use on the JVM; on JS we use a trivial single-threaded algorithm. - A simple, non-lock-free algorithm from the Reagents paper1 is implemented as

 Mcas.SpinLockMcas